lilitao/lilitao.github.io/_posts/2018-08-16-liquibase.markdown

 </databaseChangeLog>
 ```
-1. `databaseChangeLog` is the root element of change log xml
+1. `databaseChangeLog` is the root element of database change log xml
 2. `chanageSet` is an operation of DDL
-3. `changeSet.id` `changeSet.author` is a unique identification using by liuqibase to identify which operation has been finished or not .
+3. `changeSet.id` `changeSet.author` is a unique identification using by liuqibase to identify which operation has been committed or not .

 ### comprehensive file